14 Fabulous Road Trips from Melbourne

 One of the most picturesque road trips to take from Melbourne is to Mount Buller.
 Being the closest snow resort to Melbourne, Mount Buller makes a perfect weekend getaway.
 Part of Australian Alpine National Park, the resort is around 3 hour’s drive from the city centre via Mansfield town.

-Note: all cars staying overnight at the resort must have snow chains and the last petrol station is at Mirimbah town.
+Note: two things to note; all cars staying overnight at the resort must have snow chains and the last petrol station is at Mirimbah town.

 Even though Mount Buller is perfect to visit all around the year, the ski season is between the months of June and August.

-To get to Mount Buller from Melbourne, there are a few routes that can be taken to leave the city behind.
-And one of them is through the roads of Yarra Valley and Healesville regions.
-In this beautiful countryside route, you can indulge in some of the most amazing wines in the country.
+There are a few routes to get to Mount Buller from Melbourne.
+My preferred one is through the roads of Yarra Valley and Healesville regions.
+This allows you to indulge in some of the most amazing wines in the country, or perhaps buy a few bottles for your visit.

 As Mount Buller is a ski resort, we recommend you stay within the resort itself.
-They have a variety of options ranging from budget to luxury.
-We love this 2 bedroom apartment.
+They have a variety of options, ranging from budget to luxury.
+We loved this 2 bedroom apartment.
 It has amazing views and can sleep up to six people.

-At Mount Buller, skiing and snowboarding are top choices for daytime fun.
+Skiing and snowboarding are top choices for daytime fun here.
 If you are not into adventure sports the resort also offers plenty of less strenuous activities such as history hunt tours, sculpture park walks, and indoor sports and air zone areas.

 From Raksha Nagaraj at Solo Passport